 Thanks also for books and lectures by:

-Stewart Brand, César Chávez, Douglas Engelbart, Bill Gates, Malcolm Gladwell, James Gleick, Douglas Hofstadter, Darrell Huff, Tracy Kidder, Donald Knuth, Ray Kurzweil, Don Lancaster, Peace Pilgrim, William Poundstone, Edward Tufte, Stephen Wolfram and Steve Wozniak. (what a bunch!!)
+Stewart Brand, César Chávez, Douglas Engelbart, Tom Friedman, Bill Gates, Malcolm Gladwell, James Gleick, Douglas Hofstadter, Darrell Huff, Tracy Kidder, Donald Knuth, Ray Kurzweil, Don Lancaster, Peace Pilgrim, William Poundstone, Edward Tufte, Stephen Wolfram and Steve Wozniak. (what a bunch!!)

 Pantheon of heroic, brilliant, beautiful women:

 Aung San Suu Kyi, Christine Borgman, Alice Callaghan, Audrey Chan, Barbara Ehrenreich, Nora Ephron, Gangaji, Hélène Grimaud, Katharine Gun, Vi Hart, Dolores Huerta, Naomi Klein, Elena Klett, Marlene Mallicoat, Irshad Manji, Marissa Mayer, Sally More, Maria João Pires, Cindy Sherman, Megan Smith, Meryl Streep, Elizabeth Warren, Oprah Winfrey.